 Here’s a closer look at the benefits of deploying chatbots in schools and universities.

-Benefits of using live chat and chatbots in universities
+Benefits of using live chat and AI chatbots in universities

 1. Credible information is just a chat away